-- The assessment task should produce an 'artefact' (e.g. journey map, blueprint, planning sheet) that addresses the delivery of a service or experience from the stakeholder viewpoint. - The assessment design should address the three stages of service or experience delivery (e.g. before, during, after). - The service or experience must be fit for purpose (i.e. meet or exceed stakeholders' expectations). - The contextual setting of the task should be used to moderate the level of complexity of the assessment to achieve the appropriate AQF level.
+- The assessment task should produce an 'artefact' (e.g. journey map, blueprint, planning sheet) that addresses the delivery of a service or experience from the stakeholder viewpoint. - The assessment design should consider the whole of the visitor/guest journey such as the three stages of service or experience delivery (e.g. before, during, after). - The service or experience must be fit for purpose (i.e. meet or exceed stakeholders' expectations). - The contextual setting of the task should be used to moderate the level of complexity of the assessment to achieve the appropriate AQF level.